15 Activities for Toddlers at Home

 Activities for Toddlers

-The most appropriate place for water play is either on the balcony or in the backyard.
+The most appropriate place for water play is on the balcony or backyard.

-You can put a tub of water outside and then allow kids to have summer day fun.
-Toddlers like using water guns, water bottles, and sprinklers to play with water.
+You can put a tub of water outside and then let the kids have summer day fun.
+Toddlers like playing with water with water guns, water bottles, and sprinklers.

 Plying fill-the-bucket is also another fun activity.
-Give small cups with all at the bottom to each toddler, then let them try to fill a bucket with water, using the poked cups.
+Give each toddler a small cup with all at the bottom, then let them try to fill a bucket with water using the poked cups.

 It is a fun game that keeps toddlers busy and develops their motor skills.
 Making water bubbles is also fun for toddlers.